 I remember the day of March 7th, 2017.
 A breathtaking skyline view from a large, modern conference room of my divorce attorney’s office.
 Michel and are had just gotten married ten months prior to that but he said he wasn’t interested in me anymore and wanted to be an IronMan instead.

-Our premarital counseling mentors came there to support me and pray for strength to endure all the humiliation and pain.
+Michel’s attorney set a divorce mediation for us for that day and place.
+Our premarital counseling mentors, who issued us a certificate of marriage readiness a year ago, came to the divorce meditation to support me and pray for strength to endure all the humiliation and pain.

-Just 10 months prior to that day, Michel and I were getting ready for our wedding.
+I remember that everything felt so surreal.
+Just a few months prior to that day, Michel and I were getting ready for our wedding.